Colorado Western Slope: Tourism

 The Western Slope has climate zones that include the desert, mountains, mountain lakes, and river valleys.
 As a result there are a number of outdoor recreational options that may include rock climbing, hiking, skiing, horseback riding and other activities.
 Crested Butte, Aspen, Telluride, and Vail are skiing areas.
 National forests include White River National Forest, Grand Mesa National Forest, Gunnison National Forest, Uncompahgre National Forest, and the San Juan National Forest.
 Black Canyon is in the Gunnison National Park.

 Glenwood Springs has the world's largest hot springs pool, fairy caves, and whitewater rafting.
 Events in Aspen include the Aspen Musical Festival, the Wine and Food Classic, and Theatre Aspen.
 Vineyards and wineries are found in Palisade and Grand Junction.
 Mesa Verde National Park is the home of cliff-dwellings of the Ancient Puebloans.
 Dinosaur National Monument and Colorado National Monument are other areas of interest.
 Two of the many rivers of the Western Slope are the Colorado River and Crystal River.

+Fauna

+Voters narrowly approved a November 2020 ballot measure that directed the commission that oversees CPW to develop a plan to begin to reintroduce wolves by the end of 2023 on the Western Slope.
+The wolves are managed and designated as a non-game species, meaning they cannot be hunted, with fair compensation being offered for livestock killed by the predators.
+Passage of the referendum was opposed by many cattle ranchers, elk hunters, farmers and others in rural areas that argue wolf reintroduction is bad policy which will threaten the raising of livestock and a $1 billion hunting industry.